Sleep is for wimps

 The bottom line is that we need to do everything we can to optimise the quantity and quality of sleep that we get.
 Rest and recovery is often over looked when it comes to getting results in the gym, but it’s a key part of your programme and sleep is the main player.

-If you have any questions on the above or would like some advice on how we could help you with your fitness goal, don’t hesitate, visit our personal training gym in Hackney and try one of our personal fitness training programmes.
+If you have any questions on the above or would like some advice on how we could help you with your fitness goal, don’t hesitate, visit our personal training gym in Hoxton and try one of our personal fitness training programmes.

 - Sleep Is Important!